ibois-epfl/augmented-carpentry/paper/paper.md

 ## AR rendering  <!-- 155/150 words -->

-The rendering system draws two viewports: the main AR view and the 3D viewport.
-The AR view combines the captured image and virtual objects, such as CAD models and feedback graphics, and the 3D viewport allows user to navigate through the entire scene.
-The system mainly consists of the following components:
+The rendering system manages two viewports: the main AR view and the 3D viewport.
+The AR view combines captured images with virtual objects, such as CAD models and feedback graphics, to provide clear and intuitive instructions.
+The 3D viewport serves as an interface for navigating the entire scene, enabling users to easily inspect different components.
+The system consists of the following key components:

-1. `Renderer.h`: Defines the main logic of the rendering pipeline and manages the necessary attributes.
+1. `Renderer.h`: Defines the core logic of the rendering pipeline and manages essential attributes.
-2. `Viewport.h`: Manages the sub-frame buffer.
-The Renderer calls the `Activate()` function to switch to the buffer to be rendered.
+2. `Viewport.h`: Handles the sub-frame buffer.
+The renderer calls `Activate()` to switch the buffer for rendering.
-3. `GLObject.h`: Manages the OpenGL vertex buffer object containing the geometry to be rendered.
-Each `GO` contains a list of `GLObjects`.
-By calling the `Draw()` function, the content is rendered to the currently active frame buffer.
+3. `GLObject.h`: Helps GO manage OpenGL resources, allocating memory and buffering data for rendering.
+Each GO may contain one or multiple GLObjects stored in a list.
+By invoking Draw(), the content is rendered to the currently active frame buffer.

-Once all the layers are executed, the main thread calls the `Renderer::OnRender()` function, which triggers `RenderMainView()` and `RenderGlobalView()` to render the main AR view and the 3D viewport, respectively.
+The `Renderer::OnRender()` function is executed after all layers are processed.
+Within this function:

+1. `RenderMainView()` renders the main AR view by calculating the projection matrix using the estimated position from `LayerSLAM` and overlays all geometry from the `GORegistry` onto the captured image.
+2. `RenderGlobalView()` switches the frame buffer to the 3D viewport and renders the geometry with a projection based on the user's navigation.

 ![Dataflow of the rendering system and the pipeline for AR rendering.](fig_AR-rendering.svg){ width=100%}